Centres of Research Excellence (CRE)

 Research Office Contact:

 The Centres of Research Excellence (CRE) Scheme provides support for teams of researchers to pursue collaborative research and develop capacity in clinical, population health and health services research.
-Funding will support three schemes:
+Funding will support three streams:

-Please subscribe to the NHMRC mailing list to receive up to date information on NHMRC funding opportunities.
+Please note: It is strongly recommended all CRE applicants subscribe to the Research Office NHMRC mailing list for up to date information on this scheme.

 UON Deadline for Final Application**